Geography and climate of Winnipeg: Climate

 Winnipeg lies in the middle of the North American continent on a low-lying, flat plain.
 Due to its location in the Canadian Prairies, and its distance from both mountains and oceans, it has an extreme humid continental climate (Köppen Dfb, Plant Hardiness Zone 3b-4a), in that there are great differences between summer and winter temperatures.
 The openness of the prairies leaves Winnipeg exposed to numerous weather systems including blizzards and cold Arctic high pressure systems, known as the polar high.
 Winnipeg has four distinct seasons, with short transitional periods between winter and summer.

 The city averages 521.1 mm of precipitation per year, although this can vary greatly from year to year.

 Climate data is also available for downtown Winnipeg, with a weather station located at The Forks.
 This data demonstrates the urban heat island effect cities have on moderating temperatures compared to airport weather stations.

 Winter

 Typical winter phenomena include the bonspiel (January) thaw, ice fog, and the aurora borealis.
 The city is virtually assured of having a white Christmas as there is only one 25 December on record in the last century where there was no snow on the ground.
 Out of Canada's 100 largest cities, Winnipeg's winter is the tenth coldest with an average low of -20.2 C. From December through February the maximum daily temperature exceeds 0 C, on average, for only 10 days and the minimum daily temperature falls below -20 C on 49 days.
+Significant thaws, where the temperature approaches or exceeds 10 C, are practically unheard of in winter.